bosth/plpygis/doc/source/plpython.rst

 PostGIS types
 ~~~~~~~~~~~~~

-When authoring a Postgres function that takes a PostGIS geometry as an input parameter or returns a geometry as output, ``Geometry`` objects will provide the automatic conversion between types.
+When authoring a Postgres function that takes a PostGIS geometry as an input parameter or returns a geometry as output, :class:`Geometry <plpygis.geometry.Geometry>` objects will provide the automatic conversion between types.

 .. code-block:: postgres